 3. Microsoft Copilot (formerly Bing Chat)

 It was only a matter of time before Bing followed suit with an integration of OpenAI's ChatGPT technology.
-Copilot (formerly Bing Chat) is an AI productivity platform primarily used to facilitate content searches.
-Copilot integrates applications such as Word, Excel, Outlook, and Teams for research, data analysis, and document creation.
-Microsoft Copilot uses GPT-4o, OpenAI's latest model, which is optimized for a wide range of applications.
-The chatbot responds to user queries with an answer and relevant search results.
+Copilot (formerly Bing Chat) as an AI productivity platform is much more than just a search engine.
+As a generative assistant in the Microsoft 365 version, Copilot is deeply integrated into Office apps, so applications such as Word, Excel, Outlook, and Teams are integrated for research and data analysis.
+There is also a separate search component (“Copilot Search”).
+Microsoft Copilot uses GPT-4o, the latest model from OpenAI, which is optimized for a wide range of applications.
+The chatbot responds to the user's question with an answer and relevant search results.
 It has access to the internet and uses external websites to generate chat responses, enabling it to answer questions on current topics.
-The on-device AI feature for Windows 11 is particularly noteworthy, as it enables text generation in the Notepad app using local AI models, even without an internet connection or Microsoft 365 subscription.
+The on-device AI feature for Windows 11 is commendable, as it enables text generation in the Notepad app with local AI models even without an internet connection or Microsoft 365 subscription.
 Copilot requires a Microsoft account and is available in either a free version or the commercial Copilot Pro plan ($22/month/user).
 Users with a separate Microsoft 365 Personal or Family subscription can also use Copilot in the desktop versions of these applications.

 4. Google Gemini (formerly Google Bard)